-2.2.2 Flats, Maisonettes and Multiple Occupancy Properties

-To ensure suitable provision is made for the storage of rubbish and recycling at communal properties, houses in multiple occupation (HMOs) and properties where a shared bin storage area or purpose built bin store is included as part of the design, developers should discuss the arrangements with the waste management team at the local council.
+2.2.2 Flats, Maisonettes and Multiple Occupancy Properties To ensure suitable provision is made for the storage of rubbish and recycling at communal properties, houses in multiple occupation (HMOs) and properties where a shared bin storage area or purpose built bin store is included as part of the design, developers must discuss the arrangements with the waste management team at the local council.
 Various solutions can be considered to meet the need for residents to store their waste and recycling prior to collection.
-Typical solutions include use of several 180 litre and 240 litre bins and use of large 1100 litre bins.
+Typical solutions include use of 180 litre and 240 litre bins for small communal properties and use of large 1100 litre bins for larger multiple occupancy properties.